zepi/spectrum/README.md

 ### Internationalization

 If you are able to translate the text in the UI to another language, please do!
 You can do so by either [filing a pull request](https://github.com/seballot/spectrum/pulls) or [opening an issue]( https://github.com/seballot/spectrum/issues) with the translation.
-The existing languages are listed at: https://github.com/seballot/spectrum/tree/master/i18n.
+The existing languages are listed at: https://github.com/seballot/spectrum/tree/master/src/i18n

-For an example, see the [Dutch translation](i18n/jquery.spectrum-nl.js).